SamuelYameogo/SamuelYameogo/README.md

 ## 🚀 Projects & Research Experiences

-### ✈️ Aircraft Itinerary and Crew Scheduling Problem (AICSP)
-📍 EMI (2024)
-Worked on an **optimization problem** in the context of airline operations.
-The goal was to design an efficient schedule that simultaneously optimizes aircraft routing and crew assignments.
-🔧 Approach:
-- Modeled the problem using Integer Programming with operational constraints.
-- Implemented and solved the model using **Gurobi**.
-- Delivered visual analysis and KPIs including minimized delays and costs.
-🧠 This project sharpened my skills in combinatorial optimization and industrial operations modeling.

----

 ### 🧠 AI-Powered Crisis Simulation (FIFA 2030 Project)
 📍 UM5 Rabat (Dec 2024 – Present)
 Developing an immersive Augmented Reality platform guided by AI for the **training of rescue agents** during large-scale events like the FIFA World Cup.